 The rise of ambient dub

 Although the product of the same music technology that figured in the rise of house, trance and techno, ambient dub's modern dance music DNA is only part of the picture.
 Much of Waveform's output is also anchored in an earlier sound: slow, seductive, bassy grooves influenced by the studio techniques of 70s' Jamaican dub producers like King Tubby and Lee Perry.
 Relaxed and spacious with deep basslines and gently hypnotic loops, dub reinvents the idea of trance music by stretching out the basic components of a track using echo, reverb and delay effects.

 That said, Waveform's brand of downtempo exotica has taken dub a long way from where it started.
 The label's output is richly coloured and often deeply psychedelic, drawing on dub, trance, techno, lounge, trip hop, world fusion, science fiction literature and film soundtracks.
 The generally glowing, positive vibe harks back to Beyond founder Mike Barnett's original aim to offer an alternative to what he winningly described as "the dark miserablism of an industrial, isolationist agenda".
 And despite the roots, Beyond and Waveform are certainly not dub reggae labels.
 "Ambient dub is merely a descriptive phrase to let listeners know that it isn't minimal wallpaper or heavy industrial techno", said Forest in a 1997 interview with Ambience Magazine.
 "We try to be in the middle of those extremes for our albums, so they necessarily fall into a groove, often dubby."
-The influence of Jamaica, then, is more one of tempo and studio technique rather than reggae tunes, even if the music remains cloaked in a colourful haze of bong smoke.
+The influence of Jamaica, then, is more one of tempo and studio technique rather than reggae tunes, though crucially the music remains cloaked in a colourful haze of bong smoke.

 Waveform in the 90's